-At the annual matriculation Ceremony, all entering students subscribe to the Integrity Principle by making this public promise:
+At the annual Matriculation Ceremony, all entering students subscribe to the Integrity Principal by making this public promise:

 I am a member of the community of the University of Puget Sound, which is dedicated to developing its members’ academic abilities and personal integrity.
-I accept the responsibilities of my membership in this community and acknowledge that the purpose of this community demands that I conduct myself in accordance with Puget Sound’s policies of Academic and Student Integrity.
-As a student at the University of Puget Sound, I hereby pledge to conduct myself responsibly and honorably in my academic activities, to be fair, civil, and honest with all members of the Puget Sound community, and to respect their safety, rights, privileges, and property.
+I accept the responsibilities of my membership in this community and acknowledge that the purpose of this community demands that I conduct myself in accordance with Puget Sound’s policies of academic and student integrity.
+As a student at the University of Puget Sound, I hereby pledge to conduct myself responsibly and honorably in my academic activities, to be fair minded and honest with all members of the Puget Sound community, and to respect their safety, rights, privileges, and property.

 Whereas the Principle of Integrity serves as the paradigm for students to examine themselves, their values, and their relation to others, the Standards of Integrity provide more specific explication of how the principle is exercised.
 As such, the Standards of Integrity apply to all students and student groups, both on campus and off campus, who are engaged in activities sponsored by the university or by a university organization, or who represent the university in some recognized capacity.

 When students enroll in the university and promise to subscribe to the Integrity Principle, they pledge themselves to the following principles: